 Strategies for Supply-Chain Management

 Ensuring a strong supply chain requires that firms implement supply-chain management strategies.
 Supply-chain management focuses on smoothing transitions along the supply chain, with the ultimate goal of satisfying customers with quality products and services.
 A critical element of effective supply-chain management is to develop tight bonds with suppliers.
 This may mean reducing the number of suppliers used and asking them to offer more services or better prices in return for an ongoing relationship.

 General Motors plans to pare the number of its suppliers to give larger, longer-term contracts to a strategically selected group to be based in a new supplier park near its Texas-based SUV plant.
 GM is one of several manufacturing firms reconsidering far-flung suppliers in their supply chain.
-Global parts networks have long been seen as critical to cutting costs, but more companies are concluding they’re a risky bet due to political shifts, protectionist measures, and natural disasters.
-The automaker says its new move was planned before President Donald Trump criticized GM’s Mexican imports, and the new supplier park will trim logistics expenses and bring other gains from proximity of parts to the assembly plant.4
+Global parts networks have long been seen as critical to cutting costs, but more companies are concluding they’re a risky bet due to political shifts, protectionist measures, and natural disasters.4

 Instead of being viewed as “outsiders” in the production process, many suppliers play an important role in supporting the operations of their customers.
 They are expected to meet high quality standards, offer suggestions that can help reduce production costs, and even contribute to the design of new products.